Tune into the latest podcast from HealthCert Education, as Paul Elmslie speaks to Dr Terry Harvey...

 Melasma treatments including melasma with vascular components treatments are outlined.
 The side effects of laser treatments are listed including the management of these side effects.

-In this laser tattoo removal course, unit one focusses on laser assisted tattoo removal and the classification of types of tattoos and inks used that will determine the outcomes of tattoo removal.
+In this laser tattoo removal module, unit one focuses on laser assisted tattoo removal and the classification of types of tattoos and inks used that will determine the outcomes of tattoo removal.
 Each type of tattoo is detailed: amateur, professional, cosmetic, traumatic and medical tattoos.
 Tattoo colours, particle size and depth are considered when deciding laser treatment.
 Laser settings vary depending on the ink particle sizes.
 Patient preparation and post operative care are addressed including managing any complications.

-Unit two focusses on laser assisted hair removal.
+Unit two focuses on laser assisted hair removal.
 The hair follicle structure and growth phases are discussed including the two types of hair – vellus and terminal.
 Descriptions of how the lasers destroy the hair bulb and histology are provided.

 The module then moves to laser safety and settings.
 Patient preparation prior to the procedure, post procedure and possible complications finalise this module.